7 Reasons You Should Book a Long Layover in Shanghai

-To experience the history of the city during a layover in Shanghai, then a walking tour is your best option.
+To experience the history of the city during your visit, a group walking tour is your best option.
 In a short amount of time, you’ll be able to learn a lot from an experienced guide and visit the best places.

 4. Shanghai Can Be a Low-Cost Destination For a Layover